Skip to main content

 “I am Nullius Rex,” the figure announced, his voice echoing from everywhere and nowhere.
 “King of the Null Dimension, sovereign of what never was and never shall be.
 I come to reclaim this universe’s excess of existence.”

-Bizarro Flash, moving at his characteristically glacial pace, finally caught up to the conversation.
+Reverso Flashlight, moving at his characteristically glacial pace, finally caught up to the conversation.
 “I am the slowest to understand, but this bad guy seems very boring with his fancy non-existent!”

 The villain continued his monologue: “For too long, reality has been cluttered with unnecessary existence.
 I shall return it all to the purity of non-being, starting with—”